 HPHR requires non-discriminatory language to be used at all times.
 Defamatory language of any kind directed toward persons and/or institutions is not permitted.
-This includes any and all terms that commonly considered sexist, heterosexist, racist, homophobic, transphobic, and xenophobic.
+This includes any and all terms that are commonly considered sexist, heterosexist, racist, homophobic, transphobic, and xenophobic.

-Author biographies are required upon submission, and are requested at the end of the template.
+Author biographies are required upon submission and are requested at the end of the template.

 Figures should be configured as follows: